Causes of Low Vision

 Many eye diseases can cause low vision.
 These can include:

-Eye diseases are more common in older people.
+Eye diseases are more common in persons over 50 years of age.
 However, normal aging of the eye does not lead to low vision.

 Because seeing involves both the eye and the brain, diseases that affect the brain, such as strokes, also can lead to low vision.